 There are many theories behind the existence of this funerary rock.
 We already stated one of the theories above.
-The next one, it was a symbol that you are entering the cemetery, and this rock was the place where all the funeral related ceremonies were offered.
-But the archaeological remains found around explains, the before construction was either served as a chapel or the sanctuary of Machu Picchu.
+The next one, it was a symbol that you are entering the cemetery, and this rock was the place where all the funeral ceremonies were offered.
+But the archaeological remains found around explain, the before construction was either served as a chapel or the sanctuary of Machu Picchu.

-The plaza that differentiates the ceremonial plaza from the residential and functional plaza.
+The plaza differentiates the ceremonial plaza from the residential and functional plaza.
 You will find the maximum amount of greenery here.
-It is covered mostly in grass, and you will definitely find some Llama grazing there.
+It is mostly in grass, and you will definitely find some Llama grazing there.